Reinforcement Learning for Feedback-Enabled Cyber Resilience: Introduction

-From Fig. \ref{crm}, the cyber resiliency across the four stages can be measured by the time it takes from the first attack to the recovery, i.e., $T=t_4-t_2$.
+From Fig. \ref{crm}, one can measure the cyber resilience across the four stages by the time it takes from the first attack to the recovery, i.e., $T=t_4-t_2$.
 This time interval indicates how fast the response is \cite{zhu2015hierarchical,zhu2020control}.
 The worst-case performance degradation between the interval $t_2$ and $t_4$ is $M$.
-The gap between the restored performance and the initial or planned performance, i.e., $D$, shows the effectiveness of the resiliency.
+The gap between the restored performance and the initial or planned performance, i.e., $D$, shows the effectiveness of the resilience.
 The natural goal of the CRM is to minimize $T, M,$ and $D$.
-It is also evident that these metrics not only depend on the cyber system itself but also the type of attacks that are launched by the adversary.
-A CRM is designed for a class of attack models on the cyber system in mind.
-An optimal design would require the understanding of what threats are preventable and what can be mitigated by resilience.
+It is also evident that these metrics not only depend on the cyber system itself but also the type of attacks that the adversary launches.
+An optimal design would require understanding what threats are preventable and what can be mitigated by resilience.